dave-hillier/Nemcache/README.md

 Currently only TCP is supported including the noreply mode.
 Flags support up-to 64 bit values, although this is a divergence from the original spec and therefore might not be supported by your client.
 Eviction works by evicting a random cache entry until the cache can insert the new value.
+The cache is persisted to files so state can be maintained across cache restarts.

 An aim is to keep compatible with Memcached as a drop in replacement and also provide and embeddedable key value store for c#.